Nabakrushna Choudhuri: Work on promotion of Oriya language

 Nabababu had realised for quite sometime that a people-oriented government has to use Oriya as its language for communication and administration.
 Therefore, he formulated rules for using Oriya in the administrative process.
 As an MLA, Nabababu used to speak in Oriya in the Assembly and discuss there in the same language.

 When the Odisha Legislative Assembly was constituted in 1946, the question of language to be used in the Assembly was raised.
 Lalmohan Patnaik, as the speaker, desired that English should be used as before.
 But Nabababu demanded that Oriya, the people's language be used instead.
-And his just demand was not only retained, but sustained.
+And his just demand was not only retained, but also sustained.
+Oriya has been mandatory in the assembly till date, but concession is given to Nabeen Pattanaik.

 As mentioned elsewhere, Nabababu's decision to use Oriya as the language for communication and administration was opposed by senior officers in the administration.
-Nabababu passed the "Official Language Act, 1954" which required Oriya as the language to be used for administration.
+Nabababu enforced the "Official Language Act, 1954" which required Oriya as the language to be used for administration.
 An Encyclopaedia of Oriya Language was prepared.
 Oriya typewriters were also fabricated.
 But all these initiatives taken by him discontinued after he left the Government in October 1956.
 Prime Minister Nehru persuaded him again not to leave the Chiefministership, but Nabababu was determined in his decision.
 For him service to the people was more important than power.

+He served as the revenue minister of Orissa in Mahatab's cabinet from 1946 to 1948.
+Mahatab left the post of CM in 1950 for becoming minister at centre.
+So he handed it to Nabababu.
+In 1952 elections, Congress couldn't get majority, so it formed alliance with independents and Nabababu carried on.
+Just prior to the 1957 elections, in 1956 floods occurred in Orissa and he quit politics to serve the society.
+Mahatab had to return from the centre to become CM again.

 Life after politics

 After politics he kept working in various social sectors.
-In 1957, he was elected as the President of the Sarva Seva Sangh.
+In 1957, he was elected as the President of the Sarba Seba Sangha.